-WHEREAS, pursuant to Resolution No. 3487 the Port Commission adopted the Policy effective June 11, 2002; and
+WHEREAS, pursuant to Resolution No. 3487, the Port Commission adopted the Policy effective June 11, 2002; and

-WHEREAS, consistent with the Association of Public Treasurers and the Government Finance Officer's Association best practices, the Chief Financial Officer completed a review of the Policy resulting in the Port Commission's adoption of Resolution No. 3569 on December 12, 2006; and
+WHEREAS, consistent with the Association of Public Treasurers of the United States and Canada and the Government Finance Officers' Association best practices, the Chief Financial Officer completed a review of the Policy resulting in the Port Commission's adoption of Resolution No. 3569 on December 12, 2006; and